-Each woman is different and can experience different challenges while trying to breastfeed after breast surgery.
-If you have questions or want to learn more about breastfeeding after surgery, talk to a certified lactation consultant or health care professional who is trained in breastfeeding and lactation.
+Each woman is different and can experience different challenges while trying to breastfeed after breast reduction or surgery.
+If you have questions or want to learn more about breastfeeding after surgery, talk to a certified lactation consultant or health care provider who is trained in breastfeeding and lactation.

 All content found on the Lansinoh.com website, including: text, images, audio, or other formats were created for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.